 Our loans are for $500 and less, and no credit check is done when we look at your loan application.
 This means that whatever your credit score is, you can get one of our loans to help you build credit history.

-Compared to payday loans of the similar size that require you to pay back your expensive loan in one week, our loans are installment loans.
+Compared to payday loans of a similar size that require you to pay back your expensive loan in one week, our loans are installment loans (Related: Payday Loans vs Installment Loans).
 This means that you pay our loans back over the course of 4 payments.
 If you are struggling with one of your payments, you can extend your payment up to 29 days right within the app.

 As you make payments, we report to Experian and TransUnion.
 This means that with every successful payment, your credit history is further built.
 Over time, this helps to increase your credit score.